bsweger/flickr-random/README.md

 flickr-random
 =============

-Save one random photo a month for a given year and Flickr uwer.
+Save one random photo a month for a given year and Flickr user.